 1) Mobile Chat

-Your internal communication tool for frontline workers must absolutely 100% offer mobile-friendly chat.
+Your internal team communication tool for frontline workers must absolutely 100% offer mobile-friendly chat.
 When employees don’t have access to email, they need a way to communicate with each other that’s secure, efficient, and timely.

 Mobile chats are the perfect way for on-the-go workers to stay connected with the rest of their teams.
 No matter where their job takes them.